engichang1467/BankApp/README.md

 # Banking Application

-Developed a banking application in Java that allow user to see their balance, deposit and withdraw their money.
+Developed a banking application in Java that allows user to see their balance, deposit and withdraw their money.

 ## How to use it

-Go run this program on IntelliJ, and you will see your console like this
+Build and Run this program on IntelliJ, and you will see your console like this

 ```
-Welcome XYZ
+Welcome User!!
 Your ID is BA001

 A. Check Balance